The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Ann Schwentker is a Plastic Surgeon in Cincinnati, Ohio.
+Ann Schwentker is a Plastic Surgeon practicing medicine in Cincinnati, Ohio.
 Dr. Schwentker is rated as an Advanced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Hypoplasia of the Tibia with Polydactyly, Polydactyly, Microtia, and Syndactyly.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Polydactyly, Hypoplasia of the Tibia with Polydactyly, Microtia, and Syndactyly Type 1.

 Advanced in Preaxial Polydactyly Type 1